 - Museums, zoos, aquariums (no tactile exhibits)

-- Bars and breweries with state food permits
+- Bars and breweries with state food permits.
+Bars without food permits can operate at 25 percent capacity.

 - All businesses must register with the state Fire Marshal to operate.